Russia-America tussle over Syria evokes Cold War

 "You don't know what will trigger it, but everything is ready for a big, big fire.
 You don't know who will strike the match."

-(Deletes quotes attributed to Lavrov in Tehran, which were mistranslated; corrects headline to evokes instead of invokes)
+(This story has been refiled to deletes quotes attributed to Lavrov in Tehran, which were mistranslated and to correct headline to say evokes instead of invokes)

 (Reporting By Douglas Hamilton; Editing by Sophie Hares)